Why You Can't Find a Technical Cofounder (And What to Do Instead)

 The Traction Advantage

 When you approach a technical person with an idea, you're one of hundreds pitching them.
 When you approach them with $10K in monthly revenue, real customers, and a product that's hitting scale limits, you're a rare opportunity.
 The equity conversation also gets easier: offering 10-15% of a validated business is often more attractive than 50% of an idea.
+According to equity research from UX Continuum, technical cofounders joining post-MVP with established revenue typically receive 10-20% equity, compared to 40-50% at the idea stage.

 The best time to bring on a technical cofounder or CTO is when you've hit a specific ceiling: you have product-market fit, paying customers, and technical challenges that exceed what AI-assisted tools can handle.
 At that point, you're not asking someone to take a risk on you.
 You're offering them a chance to scale something real.